Sparkle 5 is a category-defining visual website builder for macOS, the new gold standard in Mac web design apps.

 Sparkle vs. the competition

-We sell Sparkle at a one time fee, and don’t charge a monthly fee.
+We sell Sparkle at a one time fee, and don’t charge a monthly fee (though a subscription is available for who prefers the predictable yearly charge).
 Sparkle also doesn’t need a slew of add-ons or plugins for basic functionality.
 Sparkle doesn’t use a stock underlying framework that limits the expressiveness of the layouts.
 Users needs to provide their own hosting, but that’s also a form of freedom.

 Our competitors seem to fall in one of two camps: they either follow a mostly visual approach, but limit the design/layout flexibility because they’re template based, or they offer full layout freedom, but are permeated by HTML and CSS concepts, if not outright code-based.